gastonstat/packyourcode/packyourcode.knit.md

 R produces an error when `times = -4`, but it's an error that may not be very helpful for the user.
 The error message clearly says that `'size'` is an invalid argument, but `toss()` just has one argument: `times`.

 To be more user friendly, among other reasons, it would be better to check whether `times` has a valid value.
-One way to do that is to include a conditional statement like following one:
+One way to do that is to include a conditional statement like the following one:

 ```r